evgenyneu/Auk/README.md

 ## Usage

-Add `import Auk` to your source code if you used Carthage or CocoaPods setup methods.
+1. Add `import Auk` to your source code if you used Carthage or CocoaPods setup methods.
+1. Add a scroll view to the storyboard and create an outlet property `scrollView` in your view controller.

 Auk extends UIScrollView class by creating the `auk` property that you can use for showing images.

 ```Swift
 // Show remote image